-Interested in Nintendo Switch Cloud Streaming?
-Here's what you need to know
+Here's how Cloud Streaming works on Nintendo Switch

 What games are available to stream on your Nintendo Switch?

-At the moment, there are only a handful of titles available to stream from the cloud.
-They are:
+These are all Nintendo Switch Cloud games currently available to stream from the cloud.

 - Control Ultimate Edition